JetBrains/Qodana/TeamCity/README.md

 ### Advanced Configuration

 Advanced configuration allows you to report all found problems via the standard TeamCity tests mechanism.
-It means you can assign investigations, must, see history, and do everything else you can do with regular tests in TeamCity.
+It means you can assign investigations, mute, see history, and do everything else you can do with regular tests in TeamCity.
 Qodana reports tests in four different ways:

 - per problem